Remote Learning FAQs

 CCRI’s online learning platform, Blackboard, is accessible on multiple platforms, including desktop, laptop, tablet and mobile devices, although there may be some limitations to Blackboard depending on your device.
 We are working to provide solutions to those of you who do not have access to a device that supports Blackboard.

 Also, click here to learn more about our Technology Grant.
 The Technology Grant helps with expenses such as laptops, internet access and other unforeseen costs related to remote learning.

 If you have not yet informed us that you lack computer or internet access, please contact Advising & Counseling by email or by text at 401-308-3537 today to let us know how we can help.

-Your aid will not be affected as a result of the change in the mode of instruction, but you must continue to attend all your classes.
+Your aid will not be affected if there has been a change in the mode of instruction, but you must continue to attend all your classes.
 Dropping, withdrawing, or failing to attend classes could result in a recalculation of your financial aid, even if already received, and could impact Satisfactory Academic Progress eligibility for future terms.

-We are working closely with the federal government to understand financial aid implications.
-Please continue to check this page.
-You can also email your questions to [email protected] and the Financial Aid team will be in touch with you as soon as more information is available.
+We are working closely with the federal government to understand if there are financial aid implications.
+You can also email your questions to [email protected] or text 401-217-2770 and the Financial Aid team will be in touch with you as soon as more information is available.